nrwl/nx/README.md

 ### Use Innovative Tools

-Tools like Apollo, Cypress, Jest, Prettier, and NestJS have gained a lot of popularity.
+Tools like Apollo, Cypress, Jest, Prettier, and Nest have gained a lot of popularity.

 It's not the case that Apollo is always better than REST or Cypress is always better than Protractor.
 There are tradeoffs.
 But in many situations, for many projects, these innovative tools offer a lot of advantages.